Areas of Expertise

 U.S.-Middle East (1945-present), especially cultural encounters; U.S. religious right and foreign policy; culture and globalization

-Melani McAlister is Associate Professor of American Studies, International Affairs, and Media and Public Affairs at The George Washington University.
+Melani McAlister is a Professor of American Studies, International Affairs, and Media and Public Affairs at The George Washington University.
 She received her PhD from Brown University and her BA from the University of North Carolina-Chapel Hill.

 Professor McAlister writes and teaches about U.S. encounters (cultural, political, and religious) with the Middle East and Africa.
 She teaches courses on the United States in a global context, cultural history, and religion & media.